Redracer93/Decentralized-Lightning-Service-Provider_DLSP/README.md

 * Line beginning with “#” are processed as comments and ignored.
 * Blank Lines are ignored.

-In Lightning Oracle, configuration settings are divided into four sections.
+In Lightning Oracle, configuration settings are divided into Five sections.

 ### Configuration for Lightning Oracle application: